Between 1980 and 1991 I worked for

 I lectured in cognitive

-neuropsychology between 1991 and 2010, and covered all aspects of memory theory,
+neuropsychology between 1991 and 2010, and covered all aspects of memory

-standpoint, I favour the Lashley-Pribram distributed memory approach (having
+theoretical standpoint, I favour the Lashley-Pribram

-been impressed with Karl Pribram's holographic hypothesis ever since it first
+distributed memory approach (having been impressed with Karl Pribram's

-appeared back in the 1960s).
-I also closely follow research into "second
+holographic hypothesis ever since it first appeared back in the 1960s).
+I also

-cognitive faculties, including abstraction, association, self-awareness, and
+including abstraction, association, self-awareness, and consciousness.

 |